Fhujinwu/DER/README.md

 </p>

 ## 📌 Note
 We appreciate your interest in DER.
-The code and dataset are currently being prepared and are expected to be released prior to the IJCAI 2025 conference.
+The code and dataset are currently being prepared and are expected to be released.

 ## 🔥News